Silver AS AN INVESTMENT Fundamentals

 - Both government mints and private mints strike silver bullion coins or manufacture silver bullion bars and rounds, selling them to silver dealers or the public at large at prices typically above the silver spot price.

-When one simply learns how highly leveraged fractionally reserved futures markets currently operate and derive the various fluctuating silver spot prices, they often simply choose to bypass electronic silver derivatives and simply elect to buy and take physical delivery of their silver bullion.
+When one learns how highly leveraged fractionally reserved futures markets currently operate and derive the various fluctuating silver spot prices, they often choose to bypass electronic silver derivatives and elect to buy and take physical delivery of their silver bullion.

-The last 10 years of silver industry data proves that more individual investors across the world want to buy and hold silver bullion directly, own it first hand fully unencumbered to help insure the fact that they indeed own it moving forward.
+The last ten years of silver industry data prove that more individual investors across the world want to buy and hold silver bullion directly, own it first hand entirely unencumbered to help ensure the fact that they indeed own it moving forward.